-The end of summer always gives me palpitations.
-Still.
-I’ve been teaching for over a decade, and my insides still start to short-circuit when I think about going back to school.
+I was a high school English teacher for 15 years before I had the twins, and when I was still teaching, the end of summer would always give me palpitations.
+Even though I had been teaching for over a decade, my insides would still start to short-circuit when I thought about going back to school.

-In about a week from now, the nightmares will start, and they are always the same: the kids are going buck-wild, I’m screaming like a lunatic, and anarchy is reigning in my classroom.
+Right about the end of August, the nightmares would start, and they were always the same: the kids are going buck-wild, I’m screaming like a lunatic, and anarchy is reigning in my classroom.

-Thankfully, that only has happened in my nightmares, but every teacher wonders about the class she’ll get in the fall.
+Thankfully, that only happened in my nightmares, but all teachers wonder about the class they’ll get in the fall.
 Will I have good kids?
 Motivated?
 Open to learn?
 Or will they be lazy?
 Hard to handle?
 Apathetic?
 I’ve had the whole gamut…some years I’ve loved teaching, and some years I swore this was it for me and I was never going back.

-I can speak for the majority of teachers, that we pour our heart and soul into your kids.
-Truly, we do.
-Our job is NEVER done at 3:15.
+I can speak for the majority of teachers – they pour their heart and soul into your kids.
+They truly do.
+Their job is NEVER done at 3:15.
 Our evenings, weekends, holidays, vacations are not our own.
-Most teachers I know are grading, planning, creating.
-For your kids.
-Our work comes home with us more often than it doesn’t.
-Even when we aren’t working, our minds are constantly going…with new ideas, brainstorming, problem-solving, wracking our brains for ways to help your child ‘get it.’
+The teachers I worked with were constantly grading, planning, creating.
+For your kids – who are also our kids for the next 10 months.
+Work comes home all. the. time.
+And even when we aren’t working, our minds are constantly going … new ideas, brainstorming, problem-solving, wracking our brains for ways to help your child get it.

 If you have kids in school, regardless of the age, you know how important the trio of student-parent-teacher is in a child’s education.